This guide will take you through every step of the whitelisting process.

 If you do not see your mail environment below, please contact support and we'll help you get set up.

-As we mention in the previous guides: We recommend whitelisting our IP addresses or hostname in your mail server if you're not using a cloud-based spam filter.
+As we mention in the previous guides: We recommend using either Microsoft Azure Active Delivery, or whitelisting our IP addresses or hostname in your mail server if you're not using a cloud-based spam filter.
 If you are using a cloud-based spam filter, you will need to whitelist by email header in your mail server and whitelist by IP address in your spam filter.

-When whitelisting for Office 365, we STRONGLY recommend implementing the ATP bypass steps to avoid potential false-positives in your campaigns.
+When whitelisting for Microsoft 365 (formerly Office 365), we STRONGLY recommend implementing the ATP bypass steps to avoid potential false-positives in your campaigns.

-- Bypassing Office 365 Safe Link/Attachment Processing of Advanced Threat Protection (ATP)
+- Bypassing Microsoft 365 (formerly Office 365) Safe Link/Attachment Processing of Advanced Threat Protection (ATP)

 - Whitelisting by Email Headers in Microsoft Exchange 2010